home blog novels shorts where about

 **Received an Honorable Mention in the Year's Best Science Fiction, edited by Gardner Dozois.**

-**Also available in The Best of Jim Baen's Universe Vol. 2**
+**Reprinted in The Best of Jim Baen's Universe Vol. 2**

 "Marrying In" Asimov's Science Fiction, June 2007